Sámi people: Russia

-In the Sámi homeland on the Kola Peninsula in northwestern Russia, regional authorities closed a fifty-mile (eighty-kilometer) stretch of the Ponoi River (and other rivers) to local fishing and granted exclusive fishing rights to a commercial company offering catch-and-release fishing to sport fishers largely from abroad.
-This deprived the local Sámi (see Article 21 of the Code of the Murmansk Oblast) of food for their families and community and of their traditional economic livelihood.
-Thus, closing the fishery to locals may have violated the test articulated by the U.N.
-Human Rights Committee and disregarded the Land Code, other legislative acts, and the 1992 Presidential decree.
-Sámi are not only forbidden to fish in the eighty-kilometer stretch leased to the Ponoi River Company but are also required by regional laws to pay for licenses to catch a limited number of fish outside the lease area.
+In the Sámi homeland on the Kola Peninsula in northwestern Russia, regional authorities closed a 50-mi (80-km) stretch of the Ponoy River (and stretches of other rivers) to local fishing and granted exclusive fishing rights to the Ponoy River Company, a commercial company offering catch-and-release fishing to sport fishers largely from abroad.
+This deprived the local Sámi of food for their families and community and of their traditional economic livelihood, violating Article 21 of the Code of the Murmansk Oblast.
+Therefore, closing the rivers to locals may have violated the test articulated by the UN Human Rights Committee and disregarded the Land Code, other legislative acts, and the 1992 Presidential decree.
+Sámi are not only forbidden to fish in the 80-km stretch leased to the Ponoy River Company but are also required by regional laws to pay for licenses to catch a limited number of fish outside the lease area.
 Residents of remote communities have neither the power nor the resources to demand enforcement of their rights.
-Here and elsewhere in the circumpolar north, the failure to apply laws for the protection of Indigenous peoples leads to "criminalization" of local Indigenous populations who cannot survive without "poaching" resources that should be accessible to them legally.
+Here and elsewhere in the circumpolar north, the failure to apply laws for the protection of Indigenous peoples leads to criminalization of local Indigenous populations who cannot survive without "poaching" resources that should be accessible to them legally.

 Although Indigenous leaders in Russia have occasionally asserted Indigenous rights to land and resources, to date there has been no serious or sustained discussion of Indigenous group rights to ownership of land.
 Russia has not adopted the ILO Indigenous and Tribal Peoples Convention, C169.

 Nordic Sámi Convention

-On 16 November 2005 in Helsinki, a group of experts, led by former Chief Justice of the Supreme Court of Norway Professor Carsten Smith, submitted a proposal for a Nordic Sámi Convention to the annual joint meeting of the ministers responsible for Sámi affairs in Finland, Norway and Sweden and the presidents of the three Sámi Parliaments from the respective countries.
+On 16 November 2005 in Helsinki, a group of experts led by former Chief Justice of the Supreme Court of Norway Professor Carsten Smith submitted a proposal for a Nordic Sámi Convention to the annual joint meeting of the ministers responsible for Sámi affairs in Finland, Norway, and Sweden and the presidents of the three Sámi Parliaments from the respective countries.
 This convention recognizes the Sámi as one Indigenous people residing across national borders in all three countries.
 A set of minimum standards is proposed for the rights of developing the Sámi language and culture and rights to land and water, livelihoods and society.
 The convention has not yet been ratified in the Nordic countries.

 Organization

-Sápmi demonstrates a distinct semi-national identity that transcends the borders between Norway, Sweden, Finland and Russia.
+Sápmi demonstrates a distinct semi-national identity that transcends the borders between Norway, Sweden, Finland, and Russia.
 There is no movement for a sovereign state, but they do seek greater autonomy in their respective nation states.